anaisbetts/typechat-cli/README.md

-## TypeChat for the command line, on OpenAI and Ollama
+## TypeChat for the command line, on OpenAI, Ollama, and Anthropic

 This is a utility application that wraps the [TypeChat](https://github.com/microsoft/typechat) library and puts it in a command-line convenient for doing various repetitive AI-based tasks.
 Here's an example: